U-Cast: A Surprisingly Simple and Efficient Frontier Probabilistic AI Weather Forecaster: Introduction

 The field of Artificial Intelligence-based Weather Prediction (AIWP) has rapidly evolved from a scientific curiosity to a viable alternative to operational Numerical Weather Prediction (NWP).
 While early deterministic models \cite{lam2023learning, bi2023accurate, bodnar2024aurora} demonstrated superior skill in forecasting mean atmospheric states, they fundamentally struggle with the chaotic nature of the atmosphere.
 Minimizing mean error forces these models to output the conditional mean of future states, resulting in ``blurry'' forecasts that lack physical realism at longer horizons \cite{brenowitz2025practical}.
 Consequently, the field has shifted toward probabilistic ensembles—such as GenCast \cite{price2023gencast} and FGN \cite{alet2025fgn}—which characterize uncertainty and have recently surpassed the skill of the ECMWF ensemble (IFS ENS) \cite{ifs-manual-cy46r1-ens}, the gold standard in operational meteorology.

 While these advances are remarkable, they have coincided with a dramatic increase in architectural complexity and computational cost, particularly when contrasted with the field's convolutional origins~\cite{weyn2019canmachines, rasp2021datadriven}.
-Modern SOTA models employ complex designs, such as iterative diffusion processes~\cite{price2023gencast, couairon2024archesweathergen}, graph transformers~\cite{price2023gencast, alet2025fgn, lang2024aifscrps}, or spherical neural operators~\cite{bonev2025fcn3}, often necessitating massive compute clusters.
+Modern SOTA models employ complex designs, such as iterative diffusion processes~\cite{price2023gencast, couairon2024archesweathergen}, graph transformers~\cite{price2023gencast, alet2025fgn, lang2026aifscrps}, or spherical neural operators~\cite{bonev2025fcn3}, often necessitating massive compute clusters.
 Training budgets routinely exceed hundreds of TPU- or GPU-days, even at coarser resolutions like $1^\circ$ or $1.5^\circ$.
-This trend hinders reproducibility, stifles iteration, and limits the development of frontier weather models to a few well-resourced labs~\cite{bauer2024whatif}.
+This trend raises practical barriers for reproducibility, iteration, and broader participation in frontier weather modeling~\cite{bauer2024whatif}.

 This trajectory raises a fundamental scientific question: \textbf{Is this complexity necessary?} Does frontier performance truly require modeling the Earth as a graph or training expensive generative ensembles from scratch?
 Or can a general, simple, and efficient design suffice if properly optimized~\cite{qu2024importance}?